 Commercial developments should provide landscaping they feel enhances the development and provides a pleasant shopping experience.
-Some suggestions are shown below.

 The most flexible feature within commercial development is the landscaping.
 The developer has a wide range of options regarding the style and character of the landscaped area.
 However, it is important that the application of landscaping be consistent with an overall theme and not appear to be forced on the area.